BSAraujo/BSAraujo.github.io/_pages/cv.md

 Work experience
 ======

-* Since 2025: Postdoctoral Associate at MIT Center for Transportation & Logistics
+* Since 2025: Postdoctoral Associate at the MIT Center for Transportation & Logistics

 * 2020--2024: Research Associate and PhD student at the Technical University of Munich, Germany.